Did you know

 • Terriers

 Diabetes typically occurs when dogs are between 4 to 14 years old.
-Unspayed female dogs are twice as likely as males to suffer from diabetes.
+Unspayed (intact) female dogs are twice as likely as male dogs to suffer from diabetes.